gracelang/language/languageSpec/spec.md

     def n = 17
     ›

-## Lineups
+## Sequence Constructors

-A Lineup is a comma separated list of expressions surrounded by `[` and `]`.
+A Sequence Constructor is a comma separated list of expressions surrounded by `[` and `]`.

 **Examples**

-    [ ]        //empty lineup
+    [ ]        // empty sequence
     [ 1 ]
     [ red, green, blue ]

-When executed, a lineup returns an object that supports the `Iterator` interface, which includes the methods `size`, `map`, `do(_)`, and `iterator`.
+When executed, a sequence constructor returns an object of type `Sequence`.
-Lineups are most frequently used to build collections, to control loops, and to pass collections of options to methods.
+Sequences are immutable; they are most frequently used to initialize other  collections, to control loops, and to pass options to methods.

 **Examples**

     set [ 1, 2, 4, 5 ]           //make a set
-    sequence [ "a", "b", "c" ]   //make a sequence ["a", "e", "i", "o", "u"].do { x -> testletter(x) }
+    [ "a", "b", "c" ]            //make a sequence ["a", "e", "i", "o", "u"].do { x -> testletter(x) }
     myWindow.addWidgets [
        title "Launch",